 We then get transferred to jaw-dropping Siena, one of the loveliest and busiest towns in Tuscany.
 In the heart of Siena lies Piazza del Campo, famous for the world-renowned “Palio” (a historic horse race) held twice in the square every Summer.
 I walk around the cobbled streets gazing at the beauty of the Gothic architecture of the middle ages.

 The day ended with us relishing one of the best pizzas in Siena at Il Pomodorino while overlooking the Duomo of Siena.

 Day 6: From Lucignano to Buonconvento – 13km

 The last day of the trek is fairly easy.
-From south of Sienna we take a shuttle to Lucignano and from there we walk on the soft ochre coloured Sienese clay hills topped with a line of cypresses leading to isolated farms.
-After walking for a few hours, we reach our lunch spot – Fattoria Pieve a Salti near Buonconvento, a 700-hectare Agritourism organic farm, from where Barilla, Ferraro and others get the grain for their pastas and cereals.
+From south of Sienna, we take a shuttle to Lucignano and from there we walk on the soft ochre-coloured Sienese clay hills topped with a line of cypresses leading to isolated farms.
+After walking for a few hours, we reach our lunch spot – Fattoria Pieve a Salti near Buonconvento, a 700-hectare Agritourism organic farm, from where Barilla, Ferraro and others get the grain for their different kinds of pasta and cereals.

 The last leg of our trip is on a bus that brings us back to Montecatini Terme where our trip ends.